The Disappearance of Alice Creed: Remakes

 around the abduction of Stella (Jella Haase) by Vic (Clemens Schick) and Tom (Max von der Groeben).

+In 2024, Aliya Basu Gayab Hai a direct Indian remake directed by Preeti Singh and centers around the abduction of Aliya Basu played by Raima Sen.

-The film follows the setup of the Italian kidnapping exploitation film La Orca with some plot variations.
+The film follows the setup of the Italian abducting exploitation film La Orca with some plot variations.